yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 #### Create Table
 When a table is created in a colocated database, catalog manager should add that table to the tablet that was created for the database and not create new tablets.
-It’ll need to invoke `ChangeMetadataRequest` to replicate the table addition.
+It'll need to invoke `ChangeMetadataRequest` to replicate the table addition.

 If the table is created with `colocated=false`, then it should go through the current table creation process and create tablets for the table.

 #### Drop Table
 When a colocated table is dropped, catalog manager should simply mark the table as deleted (and not remove any tablets).
-It’ll then need to invoke `ChangeMetadataRequest` to replicate the table removal.
-Note that currently `ChangeMetadata` operation does not support table removal and we’ll need to add this capability.
+It'll then need to invoke `ChangeMetadataRequest` to replicate the table removal.
+Note that currently `ChangeMetadata` operation does not support table removal and we'll need to add this capability.

 It can then run a background task to delete all rows corresponding to that table from RocksDB.